 Newcastle upon Tyne

-Personal Assistant: email@example.com 0191 208 5593
+Personal assistant: firstname.lastname@example.org +44(0)191 208 5593

 I joined the Institute of Health & Society as Director in January 2017, having formerly been professor of public health research and policy at Queen Mary, University of London.
-I set up and directed the Centre for International Public Health Policy at the University of Edinburgh from 2005 to 2011 and prior to this I was Head of the Public Health Policy Unit at UCL and Director of Research & Development at UCL Hospitals NHS Trust.
+I set up and directed the Centre for International Public Health Policy at the University of Edinburgh from 2005 to 2011, and prior to this I was head of the Public Health Policy Unit at UCL and Director of Research & Development at UCL Hospitals NHS Trust.

 I trained in medicine in Scotland and became a consultant in public health medicine in 1991.
 My research interests include globalisation; privatisation, marketisation and PFI / PPPs; health services; regulation and trade; pharmaceuticals and clinical trials; and childhood injuries; sport; injury; concussion; head injuries; rugby; long term care; social care.

-I undertake research and teaching intended to assist the realisation of these principles of social justice and public health, looking in particular at health systems research, trade, and pharmaceuticals.
+I undertake research and teaching intended to assist the realisation of the principles of social justice and public health, looking in particular at health systems research, trade, and pharmaceuticals.
 A strong emphasis is on developing critical analysis through education and research and through translating research findings into policy at the national and international level.
-The work is interdisciplinary, including epidemiology, law, statistics, economics, accounting, sociology, and anthropology.
+The work is multidisciplinary, including epidemiology, law, statistics, economics, accounting, sociology, and anthropology.

 Universal access to health care is the primary focus and in particular the means by which local and national systems redistribute resources across society by sharing the risks and costs of ill-health.
-The work includes the study of public private partnerships in health and long term care, pharmaceuticals, and medical research, and how public health interfaces with trade law and intellectual property agreements.
+My work includes the study of public private partnerships in health and long term care, pharmaceuticals, and medical research, and how public health interfaces with trade law and intellectual property agreements.